okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/common-hook-set-up-steps/main/index.md

 ### OAuth 2.0: Client Secret

-The OAuth 2 Client Secret method sends a JWT with a private secret to your external service.
+The OAuth 2 Client Secret method sends a signed JWT to your external service.
 To use this method, you must make the following configurations to your org, and add code to decode the JWT from the Okta inline hook call:

 * Create an app integration
 * Add a custom scope